hmchen47/DataScience/ML/MLNN-Hinton/11-Hopfield.md

 </video><br/>

-## 11.5 How a boltzmann machine models data
+## 11.5 How a Boltzmann machine models data

 ### Lecture Notes